 In order to pass preliminary due diligence & appear in our portal, an organization must:

 - Be a 501(c)(3) Public Charity or Private Operating Foundation in good standing with the IRS

 - Have a Business Main File (BMF) on record with the IRS

-If an organization meets the above criteria, it will be eligible to

-    appear on our portal and receive Grant Recommendations.
-Once a

-    recommendation has been made, the Endaoment staff and Board of Directors

-    will evaluate it against our Organization Funding Policy & No Donor

-    Benefit policy and determine if the recommendation is acceptable.
+If an organization meets the above criteria, it will be eligible to appear on our portal and receive Grant Recommendations.
+Once a recommendation has been made, the Endaoment staff and Board of Directors will evaluate it against our Organization Funding Policy & No Donor Benefit policy and determine if the recommendation is acceptable.

-    If providing an Ethereum wallet address, user must conduct a video chat

-    phone call with the Endaoment staff to confirm their identity and

-    control over the provided Ethereum wallet address
+- If providing an Ethereum wallet address, the user must conduct a video chat phone call with the Endaoment staff to confirm their identity and control over the provided Ethereum wallet address

-    In the event of a perceived violation by a grantee of Endaoment's

-    policy, the CEO, board chair, and officers will promptly review the

-    situation, speak to the grantee, obtain the facts, understand the

-    context, make a determination as to whether a grantee has violated the

-    policy and – if it is determined that a grantee has violated the policy

-    – take appropriate steps consistent with this policy.
-Where a grantee’s

-    overall body of work has been consistent with Endaoment’s core values,

-    the grantee will be urged to swiftly address concerns that have been

-    raised as a result of a specific program.
+In the event of a perceived violation by a grantee of Endaoment's policy, the CEO, board chair, and officers will promptly review the situation, speak to the grantee, obtain the facts, understand the context, make a determination as to whether a grantee has violated the policy and – if it is determined that a grantee has violated the policy – take appropriate steps consistent with this policy.
+Where a grantee’s overall body of work has been consistent with Endaoment’s core values, the grantee will be urged to swiftly address concerns that have been raised as a result of a specific program.

 Endaoment reserves the right to suspend funding and sponsorship, particularly in any case where it determines that an egregious policy violation has occurred, there has been a sustained pattern of violating the policy, or insufficient remedial measures were implemented.
 The enforcement of this policy will be gradually seeded to Endaoment token holders as governance and oversight of Endaoment is decentralized.\